charlie-daniels/fourfree/README.md

 ![pcb bottom side](/img/fourfree_bottom.png)

-created oct 2024.
+Created Oct 2024.

 ## assembly

-**promicro goes in upsidedown on the topside!!!** this is why the pads are on the bottom and the pin labels seem flipped from the top.
+**ProMicro goes in upsidedown on the topside!!!**
+This is why the pads are on the bottom and the pin labels seem flipped from the top.

 ### parts list

 **pcb**

-- 43x 1N4148W diodes
+- 43x 1N4148W Diodes
-- 43x Kailh hotswap MX
+- 43x Kailh Hotswap MX
 - 1x Sparkfun Promicro
-- 1x 2-pin reset switch
+- 1x 2-pin Reset switch
 - 1x 128x32 OLED (optional)
-- 1x 2.75u pcb mount stabiliser
+- 1x 2.75u PCB mount stabiliser
-- 1x 2.25u pcb mount stabiliser
+- 1x 2.25u PCB mount stabiliser
-- 1x 2u pcb mount stabiliser
+- 1x 2u PCB mount stabiliser

 **case**

 - 14x M2 screws...?
-case still being designed but should be screw in to the pcb mounting brackets, maybe 14 was overkill...
+Case still being designed but should be screw in to the pcb mounting brackets, maybe 14 was overkill...

 ## firmware

-this is just initial firmware made with [Keyboard Firmware Builder](https://kbfirmware.com/) by [Ruiqi Mao](https://ruiqimao.com/).
+This is just initial firmware made with [Keyboard Firmware Builder](https://kbfirmware.com/) by [Ruiqi Mao](https://ruiqimao.com/).
 The keymaps should work as expected as they are configured properly with the pinouts and key matrix.

 ![firmware key matrix](/img/fourfree_key_matrix.png)

 ## to be added

-- plate
+- Plate
-- case
+- Case
-- to see if the pcb actually works
+- To see if the pcb actually works...

 ## sources